Macron: Cooperation is powerful message as nationalism looms

 - At Nike, revolt led by women leads to exodus of male executives

+“That is a powerful message at a time when nationalism is looming, entrenched behind its borders and its hostility to the rest of the world.

-He added: “No great nation has ever been built by turning its back on the world.”
+“No great nation has ever been built by turning its back on the world.”

+Macron’s impassioned speech came after a rally in Nice on Tuesday headed by French far-right leader Marine Le Pen, who joined other anti-immigration counterparts from around Europe in a gathering aimed at energizing their campaigns for next year’s European Parliament elections.

+Populist leaders Harald Vilimsky of Austria’s Freedom Party and Czech nationalist Tomio Okamura also appeared as part of a joint effort to trumpet the gains made by Europe’s far-right parties, and to rail against their common foe — the European Union.